If you are a new or aspiring writer, you've come to the right place.

 What Inspired Me

 After more than thirty years of working in corporate America, I retired to write books--literary fiction specifically--something I had been thinking and dreaming about for many years.
 During that thinking and dreaming time period, I had time to observe and listen to people, and whenever I encountered something that I thought would make a good storyline, scene, or interesting dialogue, I judiciously wrote it down on any scrap of paper that was handy and put it in a shoe box.

-Years later when I was ready to write, I retrieved hundreds of scraps of paper from the shoe box, categorized them, and put them into piles.
+Years later when I was ready to write, I retrieved hundreds of scraps of paper from that shoe box, categorized them, and put them into piles.
 When I was done, three distinct stories had emerged.

 My first novel, The Coach House, was released in 2012.
 Says book reviewer, Mary Crocco, "The Coach House is a superbly written book, in my opinion.
 It will leave the reader thinking about relationships, adversity, independence and growth, and prejudices.
 It’s always nice to finish a good book with something to think about."

 The Coach House is the story of Marie, a young woman who flees Chicago for Kansas in 1948 after discovering her husband dealing with dangerous underworld men only to find itʾs the identity of her real father and his ethnicity that unexpectedly changes her life more than her husband ever could.

 My second novel, Daughters, is a sequel to the first one.
 In this book, Marie faces her ethnicity head-on and starts a new life, her greatest inspiration coming from an unlikely source.